Decision Points

 - Use engineered performance polyester when moisture handling and hot-weather performance are the main differentiators.

-If you are still refining the line, compare this page with our nylon versus polyester guide and synthetic materials guide.
-That will usually narrow the blend choice before your first sample round.
+Blend decisions also connect to the nylon versus polyester guide and synthetic materials guide.
+Together, those references narrow the blend choice before the first sample round.

 What to send when requesting a midweight material quote